joelfeodiyoup/isometric_engine_2024/README.md

 ## General "architecture" overview

-- /render handles rendering of the game world, in this case an isometric grid, with things drawn onto it.
+- `/client/render` handles rendering of the game world, in this case an isometric grid, with things drawn onto it.
 It also handles clicking inside of it. render will output which cells were clicked
-- some kind of representation of the world
-- /ui an interface (in react, in this instance)
+- `/client/ui` an interface (in react, in this instance)
-- /store (or some other directory) holds data about the state of the ui.
-E.g.
+- `/client/state`
+- `/server` a graphql server

+Some notes on the various parts of this:

+## UI - /client/ui

+- react
+- styled components (I started to use tailwind in places.
+I didn't really vibe with it yet)
+- overall layout component
+- layout utilities (stack, cluster, etc)
+- state / useState / useEffect etc
+- calling server with Apollo Graphql Client useQuery, useMutation, etc
+- ApolloClient puts an authorization token into its header, when it's there in state
+- ...some hand drawn icons by me
+- typescript
+- attempt to ues elements / sections / etc
+- puts the "render" element inside itself, though that element has nothing to do with React, on its own.
+- webpack (I've used things like vite as well before)
+- some helper methods for consistency. e.g. `<ModalInstance>`, `<SidePanelSection>`
+- modal method displays component dynamically set by redux state
+- dispatch actions to the state
+- read values from the state

+## Render - /client/render

+- typescript
+- canvas elements. multiple, to make updating easier
+- classes / etc, which abstract canvas element.
+- some maths. linear algebra for isometric calculation
+- click handlers
+- abstraction of click/hold handler
+- drag (just changes x/y position of a div wrapping up all the canvas elements)
+- **calculation to find closest cell** (I was a bit proud of this)

+## State - /client/state

+- react redux

-## technologies
+## Server - /server

-- **redux** used to record state that the UI has selected.
-I just want to use it.
-- **typescript**
+- Authorization class
-- **React** for the UI
+- basic testing of the Authorization class
-- **Canvas** for rendering stuff.
-Why not.
-- **Tailwindcss** ?
-For styling.
-I've never really used it, so I want to see what it's all about.
-The philosophy seems compelling.
-- **testing** ?
-I could.
-- **lit-html** for html templating outside react context (https://www.npmjs.com/package/lit-html) possibly. (originally I created a canvas element wrapped in some divs, to handle different things.
-It might be better or easier to use lit-html to define it in javascript.
-I just ran into this when exploring lit-elements, which is a framework to help make web-components)
-- **authorization/authentication** - I'll follow some guides on apollo graphql for this https://www.apollographql.com/docs/apollo-server/security/authentication/
+- typescript
+- graphql - queries / mutations / etc.
+- no db as of yet

 ## Inspiration